KDTal1/cplusplus-terminal-random_num_guess/README.md

 - You try to guess it.
 - A correct guess increases your score by **1**.
 - The game continues until your score reaches **50**.
+- Do be careful, however.
+You only get five tries.

 It also provides randomized motivational messages each time you guess correctly.